 All types of flooring have their own great qualities.
 Some are better for high-traffic areas, others stand up well to moisture, and some just feel great under our feet.
 This isn’t a carpet vs. hardwood boxing match, so there’s no need to pick a side.

 Personal preference is most important, and if you’re all about carpet in your home, we salute you!
-If you’re thinking about replacing your carpet with hardwood, however, that’s a great choice too.
+But if you’re thinking about replacing your carpet with hardwood, that’s a great choice too.
 Here’s why:

 Hardwood Flooring Adds to Resale Value